My-UofE/ECM1410-Workshop-05-Instructions/README.md

  - the height field is 4 characters wide and always given to 2 decimal places (right justified)

-(see the diagram below for format and some example output lines)
+(see the diagram below for format and how the output line will look for different input data)

 ```
 fields and widths: